hari-lr/RentSafeTO-Building-Evaluation/README.md

 - Run **outputs/paper/paper.qmd** to generate the PDF of the paper

 # Statement on LLM usage
 LLMs were used for some aspects of the code, particularly in the data clean script (02_clean_data.R) and the final paper (paper.qmd).
 The LLM used was ChatGPT.
-Receipts are available in the folder inputs.
+Receipts are available in the **inputs** folder.